-Candidates are informed that they will not receive any financial compensation from the Court for their internship and that they will themselves be responsible for meeting immigration requirements, arranging travel and accommodation and obtaining valid medical/accident insurance coverage.
-They will further be required to sign a written undertaking binding themselves to keep strictly confidential any information obtained during the course of their internship.
-Upon completion of the internship, a certificate will be issued to them, summarizing the tasks performed and providing an evaluation of the work done.
+Candidates should note that internships are unremunerated and that they themselves are responsible for meeting immigration requirements, arranging travel and accommodation and obtaining valid medical/accident insurance cover.
+In addition, they are required to sign a statement, undertaking to keep strictly confidential any information obtained during the course of their internship.
+Upon completion of the internship, a certificate is issued to them, summarizing the tasks performed and providing an evaluation of the work done.

-Please note that an internship at the Registry does not create any expectancy of future employment with the Court or with the United Nations.
+Please note that the completion of an internship in the Registry does not increase the likelihood of future employment at the Court or the United Nations.

-In order to apply for an internship, candidates are requested to submit their curriculum vitae along with a letter of motivation for the attention of the Registrar to firstname.lastname@example.org.
-Candidates are also welcome to submit any of the following documents in Word or PDF format to support their application:
+To apply for an internship, candidates are requested to submit their curriculum vitae along with a covering letter for the attention of the Registrar to [email protected] Candidates are also welcome to submit any of the following documents in Word or PDF format in support of their application: